pieye/nimbus-docs/usage/quickstart.rst

 Quickstart
 ==========

-In general there are two ways to work with nimbus:
+In general there are two ways to work with nimbus which are discussed in the following chapters:

 1. Working directly on the Raspberry Pi (embedded)
 2. Working on a desktop machine or edge computing hardware connected to a Raspberry Pi over the network